d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-rnn.md

 Like word similarity and analogy tasks, we can also apply pretrained word vectors to sentiment analysis.
+Since the IMDb review dataset
+in :numref:`sec_sentiment`
+is not very big,
+using text representations
+that were pretrained
+on large-scale corpora
+may reduce overfitting of the model.
 As a specific example
 illustrated in :numref:`fig_nlp-map-sa-rnn`,
 we will represent each token